Skip to main content

 Data quality sweep

-Use this to add null-count DQ rules to all columns in a critical table and schedule them to run nightly alongside your ETL.
+Add null-count DQ rules to all columns in a critical table and schedule them to run nightly alongside your ETL pipeline.

 columns = await client.call_tool("search_assets_tool", {